-Technology
+Best and worst airlines

 Seat pitch: The distance between two rows of seats, an indicator of legroom.

-Punctuality: The percentage of members’ flights that they reported arrived at their destination within 15 minutes of due time (includes data for short-haul and all classes).
+Punctuality: Percentage of flights that arrived in to the UK within 15 minutes of due time, according to CAA data (short-haul and long-haul).

 Boarding: The boarding process - waiting time, queues etc.